What to See:

 While exploring downtown, don't miss the chance to sample local cuisine.
 The area has chain restaurants, but the main stars are the more than 50 locally owned restaurants.
 In fact, some have garnered national attention.
 Examples include The Provision Company, Frying Pan, Mr. P's Bistro, Fishy Fishy Cafe, Ports of Call Bistro, Oliver's on Cape Fear and Southport Smoke House.
 Many restaurants specialize in seafood, but visitors can also select from American favorites, North Carolina-style barbecue, international cuisine, Southern comfort, and much more.

 Another way to immerse in local culture is to book a Southport vacation around an event or festival.
-Southport has one of the largest and longest-running Fourth of July festivals in the U.S. This Independence Day celebration features fireworks, a classic car show, live music, games and fire fighters competitions.
+Southport has one of the largest and longest-running Fourth of July festivals in the U.S. This Independence Day celebration features fireworks, a classic car show, live music, games and fire-fighter competitions.
 Other popular events near Southport include NC Oyster Festival, NC Festival by the Sea, Days at the Docs, farmers markets, and annual arts and craft shows.

 Our vacation rentals are also located near picturesque Brunswick Islands communities ideal for day trips.
 To the west, Oak Island welcomes guests to tour a historic lighthouse and explore the ocean.
-Golfers will more than 10 courses scattered throughout the area.
+Golfers will enjoy more than 10 courses scattered throughout the area.
 For more attractions and activities, drive about an hour north to Wilmington.

 Book a Southport vacation rental and plan a relaxing trip with loved ones.